Is a calorie really a calorie, or does when you eat count too?

 This could have major consequences for your weight and healthand mean you can snack more and weigh less.
 In a study just published in Cell Metabolism, Panda's research team found that mice that ate a high-fat diet spread out over the day and night became obese and diabetic, while mice eating the same diet but only over an eight-hour period didn't gain any weight and remained healthy.
 "Fasting at night can even override most of the negative effects of an unhealthy diet," Panda says, "including weight gain."

-Eat your calories at roughly the same time every day
+Next Page: Eat at the same time [ pagebreak ] Eat your calories at roughly the same time every day

 You've probably heard of circadian rhythms: the internal clock that tells you when to wake and when to hit the hay.
 But did you know that nearly every organ in your body has its own circadian rhythm or clock, too?
 For example, our digestive organsparticularly the liverare programmed to perform most efficiently during the day, Panda explains.